saunite/ac/README.md

 # *  be copied as /etc/bash_completion.d/ac (or you can just source it when
 # *  using ac)
 # *
+# *  The bash completion will allow you to use tab to complete your saved
+# *  connections, also will try to fill the -P option (Port number) and the
+# *  -t option (type of connection) and to show all available flags / options
+# *
 # * ----------------------------------------------------------------------------